 Denise Petzold (D.)

-Since October 2018, Denise Petzold is a PhD candidate at the Philosophy department of the Faculty of Arts and Social Sciences.
+Denise Petzold is a PhD candidate at the Philosophy Department of the Faculty of Arts and Social Sciences.
 Her project is positioned in the ‘Maastricht Centre for the Innovation of Classical Music’ (MCICM) and supervised by Prof. dr. Peter Peters and Prof. dr. Karin Bijsterveld.
 In her research, she addresses the tension between innovating and conserving classical music.
 More particularly, she wants to understand how the symphonic canon and repertoire have been maintained in the last decades through different musical artefacts in practice, and how they might be subsequently "opened up".
 The study’s theoretical background is rooted in Science and Technology Studies as well as time-based media conservation theory (Museum Studies).
 Denise also teaches several courses at FASoS in the Bachelor Arts & Culture.